Steve Bamford

 Get Steve's previews as soon as they're published @Bamfordgolf Follow Now

-The 2024 US PGA Championship returns to the Valhalla Golf Club, Kentucky, as Major Championship golf returns this May.
+The 2025 US PGA Championship returns to Quail Hollow, North Carolina, as Major Championship golf returns this May.

 You can also listen to our weekly Golf Betting System podcast (published every Tuesday of the golfing calendar), which is also available on Apple Podcasts, Spotify and on the Steve Bamford Golf Channel.

-In terms of bookmakers, bet365 have a full range of markets available for the 2024 US PGA Championship, plus new customers can get £30 in free bets to use on the Masters or any other sport when you bet £10 or more.
+In terms of bookmakers, bet365 have a full range of markets available for the 2025 US PGA Championship, plus new customers can get £30 in free bets to use on golf or any other sport when you bet £10 or more.
 Use this qualifying link and bonus code SPORT30 to claim this offer.

 ✅ Bet £10 get £30 in free bets for new customers